-Firms must file Form AP through the PCAOB's existing web-based system using the username and password they were issued in connection with the registration process.55 Since Form AP, like other PCAOB reporting forms, is filed by the accounting firm, usernames and passwords will not be issued for individual engagement partners to log into the system and submit the form.
-To properly communicate with the web-based system, the firm will need Internet Explorer 8.0 or later.
+Firms must file Form AP through the PCAOB's existing web-based system using the username and password they were issued in connection with the registration process.
+Since Form AP, like other PCAOB reporting forms, is filed by the accounting firm, usernames and passwords will not be issued for individual engagement partners to log into the system and submit the form.
+To properly communicate with the web-based system, the firm will need Internet Explorer 11 or Google Chrome.
+A PDF viewer is also recommended for viewing the PDF previews of Form AP.
 To complete Form AP, the firm may fill it out online as a web form or submit it using XML, which is a computer language.
 Form AP is deemed to be filed on the date that the firm submits a Form AP in the web-based system in accordance with Rule 3211 that includes the certification in Part VI of that form.

-55 Registered firms may email registration-help@pcaobus.org for assistance with login information.
-Firms that are already registered with the Board should not
+Registered firms may email registration-help@pcaobus.org for assistance with login information.
+Firms that are already registered with the Board should not request a new user name and password through the Board's website-this functionality is for firms seeking to register with the Board and is not appropriate for registered firms needing login assistance.